jnguyen02/cs213/README.md

 # cs213
-This repo is a demo
+This repo is a demo modified